-Welcome to Class 3!
+Welcome to Class 3 - Summer Term

-In English, we will be learning about:
+In English, we will be looking at:

 To use a wide variety of punctuation in all pieces of writing accurately.
-If we forget the first time, check our work over with a purple polishing punctuation pen because editing our work is very important.
+If we forget the first time, check our work over with a purple polishing pen because editing our work is very important.

 Using apostrophes to show contraction, possession and plural possession.